IftachSadeh/ctaOperatorGUI/README.md

     export PYTHONPATH=$ctaBaseDir:$PYTHONPATH
     export POLICY_SERVER=False
   ```
+    - Modify `absolute-path-to-install-dir` to be the top directory of the package.
-  These should be sourced before the package is run in a new session.
+    - These variables should be defined before the package is run in a new session.
+    - Modify `python2.7` in the above, depending on your version of python.

 - Check that setuptools work (should just exit with no error):
   ```bash